fredchien3/solar-powered/README.md

 _The ultimate destination for viewing, purchasing, and reviewing games._

-Solar [(live link🚀)](https://solar-powered.herokuapp.com/) is an admiring tribute to the platform Steam, and to the joy and friendships that it introduced to my life.
+Solar is an admiring tribute to the platform Steam, and to the joy and friendships that it introduced to my life.

 The full name "Solar Powered" is a parallel to Steam's [steampowered.com](https://store.steampowered.com/).

-## Tech

-- React with Redux: handling data on the front end and rendering interactive components
-- Ruby on Rails (as an API): backend for serving data
-- PostgreSQL: database
-- AWS S3: cloud storage for game and user images
-- CSS: pixel-perfect site styling
-- Heroku: hosting

 ## Technical implementation details